haskell/cabal/doc/source-repositories.rst

 VCS kind
 ^^^^^^^^

-The name of the source control system used for this repository.
+Cabal supports specifying different information for various common source control systems.
+This is the name of the source control system used for a repository.
 The currently recognised types are:

 -  ``darcs``
 -  ``git``